-More information on this very sad case is available here; the short version for anyone not wanting to read the story is that the baby became very sick after being exposed to a pathogen called Cronobacter sakazakii.
+More information on the very sad case of the preterm infant is available here; the short version for anyone not wanting to read the story is that the baby became very sick after being exposed to a pathogen called Cronobacter sakazakii.
 During the investigation, the same bacteria was found in the family’s home sink.
 It was concluded that the baby was exposed to it after the pump parts came into contact with the bacteria when they were being cleaned in that sink.
 In this particular instance, the mother soaked the pump parts in hot soapy water for several hours before rinsing them off and air-drying them.

-What Are The New Guidelines?
+What Are The New Guidelines For Cleaning Breast Pump Parts?

 The new recommendations are written to avoid cases like this.
 This handout is easy to read and print, so below I’ll just summarize a few of the instructions that may be different from what you’re already doing:

-- Instead of washing your pump parts in the sink, use a basin that is only used for washing pump parts.
+- Instead of washing your pump parts in the sink, use a wash basin that is only used for washing pump parts.
 This will reduce the chances that bacteria from food makes its way onto your pump parts.

 - When you wash bottles and pump parts, use a brush that you only use for bottles and pump parts.